|

 is

-the last survivor and is perhaps
+the last survivor and to our visitors is perhaps

 a